-The best free betting calculators
+- The best free-to-use bet calculators

 If you’re looking for a betting calculator to price up your winnings, then you have a number of options open to you.
-Betting calculators are useful more for working out complicated multiples like accas, a heinz or lucky 15s.
-Single bets should be quite easy to price, but you can still work those out on these betting calculators.
+Betting calculators are most useful for working out complicated multiples like accumulators, a Heinz or Lucky 15s.
+Single bets should be quite easy to price, but you can still work those out on these free-to-use calculators.

 When you build your betting slip with your chosen online bookie, the calculated winnings at the time of placing the bet are based on selection winning.
 If you have backed up your bet with some e/w money, you’ll be able to tell what that outcome looks like using any of the following.

 You navigate through the different bets like a step by step journey, select your bet type move down to the next section, check the buttons that apply to your bet, move down to the next section and so on.

-Oddschecker have thrown together a tool which in my opinion looks overly complicated and if you’re new to the concept it’s likely to put you off within the 8 seconds that most users take to decide whether a web page is for them or not.
+Oddschecker have thrown together a tool which, in my opinion, looks overly complicated and if you’re new to the concept it’s likely to put you off within the 8 seconds that most users take to decide whether a web page is for them or not.
 My immediate reaction was to hit the back button and find a calculator with some buttons that was more aesthetically pleasing.

 The whole table design is aimed at those who place longer than average multiples with the default view allowing for 10 selections from the off.
 Even when you select smaller bet types like a single for example, the tool remains with the 10 rows available to add information.
-Its clearly a useful tool, but could be better from a user experience perspective.
+It’s clearly a useful tool, but could be better from a user experience perspective.

-I really like the layout of the 888 sports free bet calculator.
+I really like the layout of the 888Sport free bet calculator.
 They have listed basic and complicated multiples within the sections that cover the amount of selections you need for that bet.
-For example they have included Patents and Trixies under the trebles columns (3 selections) and luck 15s under the four fold selections section.
+For example they have included Patents and Trixies under the trebles columns (3 selections) and Lucky 15s under the four-fold selections section.

-They also include a specific tab for football accums.
-Now you can work out any accumulator in their calculator, but this highlights the need to be specific with certain types of bet and providing an exact match shows Paddies are aware of their players needs.
+When you get into the mechanics of their bet calculator it’s really something sleek and spectacular and comes as my most recommended tool.
+They also include a specific tab for football accas.
+Now you can work out any accumulator in their calculator, but this highlights the need to be specific with certain types of bet and providing an exact match shows Paddy Power are aware of their players’ needs.